NVSSC8/Azure-Secure-Web-Application-Deployment/README.md

 The main goal was to understand how real-world traffic flows through different Azure services, not just to deploy an app.

+## 🤖 Documentation Note

+AI tools were used to help refine the structure and clarity of this documentation.

+All architecture design, configurations, and deployment steps were implemented, tested, and validated by me as part of this project.

 ---

 ## 🌐 Overview